ecg-icas/icas/src/source/reference/get-category.rst

 sufficiently large number, e.g. 9999.

 .. note::

 	The parameter ``subCategoryLevels`` is an alias for ``levels`` and is deprecated.
-It will be removed after 1 Jul 2015.
+It will be removed after September 2015.